AlexVipond/jennifervipond.github.io/_posts/2018-01-01-real-life-experience.md

 #### Tax Cuts

 The tax cuts for corporations and small businesses passed in 2017 were necessary to keep jobs in the United States and to allow our family-run businesses to stay competitive in a global marketplace.
-In District 5 we are blessed with a strong mix of multi-national corporations and small businesses who stand to benefit from the new tax laws.
+In District 5 we are blessed with a strong mix of multi-national corporations and small businesses that stand to benefit from the new tax laws.
 This will deliver a boost our economy.
 I will work to make sure those tax cuts translate into better jobs and higher wages for working Americans.

 >I will work to make sure those tax cuts translate into better jobs and higher wages for working Americans.